irazer19/oops_design/HLD/fundamentals_notes.md

   Now whenever there is a create, update and delete operation, an event will be published which will save the data in the common database enabling access to all the latest data for read query.

+# How to scale a database?
+- By using more replicas and Master-Slave concept.
+If the master goes down then one of the slave is promoted as a master.
+- Vertical scaling: Increase the system resources and server capacity.
+- Horizontal scaling: Sharding of the data such that the data is stored in multiple distributed database.
+Types of Sharding:
+1. Horizontal sharding: Dividing the data by rows into mmultiple tables, Ex: Storing row-1 to row-100 in db1 and row-101 to row-500 in db2.
+2. Vertical sharding: Diving the data by column wise and storing in different db.

+We can also do nested sharding if needed.

+# Consisten Hashing:
+- Hashing: Given a key it generates a fixed length character.
+- Mod hashing: Given a key, it generates a fixed length character and then mods(%) with the total number of available hashes.
+- Need for Consisten hashing: Lets say we have 3 servers where for a given key we do f(key) % 3 and get the server which needs to store this data.
+Now if we add a new server then for the same key f(key) % 4 will return a different server but our data will not be found here and we will have to rebalance all the previous data into the correct server which is hard.
+- Consisten hashing solves this problem: It ensures that minimum number of rebalance happens when a server is added/removed.
+  We place the servers on a virtual ring, and then for a given key we find its hash on the ring and move in clockwise direction, now the first server that we find will be serving this key request.
+To make the request distribution even we use virtual server/nodes and place it on the ring such that all the keys are uniformaly handled by all the servers.
+  Virtual servers: Say we have a server A, now we use this same server and call it ServerA1, ServerA2, etc on the ring, which ultimately points to the same Server A.